Updated on May 19, 2021:

-If you determine you may have been exposed to COVID-19 during your travels or activities and are not fully vaccinated, please self-quarantine for 14-days and notify the Attendance Office that you are self-quarantining.
+If you determine you may have been exposed to COVID-19 during your travels or activities and are not fully vaccinated, please self-quarantine for 14-days and notify the Summer Programs Office that you are self-quarantining.

 Ursuline students and staff requesting an exemption from the required 14-day quarantine as a close contact to a positive case will be required to meet one of the two requirements below and provide Ursuline with the appropriate documents for that exemption: